 - Kale can tolerate light frosts in the spring and freezes in the fall.

-- Kale planted in the fall can winter over under straw and will begin growth again early in spring.
+- Kale planted in the fall can winter over under straw and will begin growing again early in spring.

 - Make successive sowings every few weeks for an extended harvest.